Chart Color Schemes

 Tumbi Umbi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tumbi Umbi, as per the latest Census, 81.2% of dwellings were houses, with the remaining 18.8% being semi-detached homes, apartments, or other types.
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Tumbi Umbi stood at 39.2%, with mortgaged dwellings at 43.7% and rented ones at 17.2%.
-The median monthly mortgage repayment was $2,146, lower than Sydney metro's $2,427.
-The median weekly rent in Tumbi Umbi was $410, compared to Sydney metro's $470.
-Nationally, Tumbi Umbi's mortgage repayments were higher at $2,146 versus the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.
+The dwelling structure in Tumbi Umbi, as per the latest Census, consisted of 81.2% houses and 18.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+The home ownership rate in Tumbi Umbi was 39.2%, with the remaining dwellings either mortgaged (43.7%) or rented (17.2%).
+The median monthly mortgage repayment in the area was $2,146, below Sydney metro's average of $2,427.
+The median weekly rent figure was $410, compared to Sydney metro's $470.
+Nationally, Tumbi Umbi's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing